emptymalei/deep-learning/dl/time-series/timeseries-synthetic.md

 A third application of synthetic data is data sharing without compromising  privacy and business secret[^Lin2019].

+Though being useful, synthesizing proper artificial time series data can be very complicated as there are enormous amount of diverse theories associated with time series data.
+In this chapter, we will explain the basic ideas and demonstrate our generic programming framework for synthetic time series.
+With the basics explored, we will focus on a special cases of synthetic time series: time series with interactions.

 [^Rotem2022]: Rotem Y, Shimoni N, Rokach L, Shapira B. Transfer learning for time series classification using synthetic data generation. arXiv [cs.LG].
 2022.
 Available: http://arxiv.org/abs/2207.07897
 [^Bandara2020]: Bandara K, Hewamalage H, Liu Y-H, Kang Y, Bergmeir C. Improving the Accuracy of Global Forecasting Models using Time Series Data Augmentation. arXiv [cs.LG].
 2020.
 Available: http://arxiv.org/abs/2008.02663